thrightguy/CloudToLocalLLM/README.md

 ## 🔧 Key Scripts Overview
 This project includes a variety of scripts to automate common tasks.
 Here are some of the key ones:
+*   `scripts/deploy/complete_deployment.sh`: **RECOMMENDED** - Fully automated deployment with strict quality verification and zero-tolerance policy.
 *   `scripts/deploy/update_and_deploy.sh`: Deploys the multi-container architecture to a VPS.
-*   `scripts/deploy/complete_automated_deployment.sh`: A higher-level script for automated deployment to a live VPS environment.
+*   `scripts/deploy/verify_deployment.sh`: Strict verification script that enforces zero warnings/errors policy.
 *   `scripts/packaging/build_aur_universal.sh`: **REMOVED** - AUR support has been decommissioned.
 *   `scripts/docker/build-aur-docker.sh`: **REMOVED** - AUR support has been decommissioned.
 *   `scripts/create_aur_binary_package.sh`: **REMOVED** - AUR support has been decommissioned.